rcass/Inhabitent-1/README.md

 - [x] Understaind Wordpress themes how to to select one based on user and client expectations
 - [x] Wordpress plugins and their relevance to a particular website
 - [x] Better understainding of git and github VCS
-- [x] understaind the difference between filters and actions and hooks
+- [x] understanding the difference between filters, actions and hooks

 ## Notes 📁